 Hank never dreamed in a million years that several months later, at 2:33am, Harry would knock on his apartment door and declare that the relationship was over and that his beloved childhood sweetheart had cheated on him.

 Hank lived in a tiny one-bedroom flat in the centre of Sydney with the only regular visitor being the flaming-haired office manageress from work.
-She only stayed 2-3 times a week and luckily wasn’t around that night so Harry slept in Hank’s bed.
-Sometime during the night, Hank knew that Harry was sobbing and he moved closer to let him know he wasn’t alone.
-He wasn’t sure if Harry slept that much that night but Hank slept fitfully.
+She only stayed 2-3 times a week and luckily wasn’t around that night so Harry slept in Hank’s bed, as they used to in younger days.
+Sometime during the night, Hank knew that Harry was sobbing and he moved closer to let him know that he wasn’t alone.
+He wasn’t sure if Harry slept that much that night, but Hank slept well enough.

 The next few days Harry stayed with Hank, then found an apartment upstairs that he could rent for a few months.
 Or rather, his parents could rent for a few months on Harry’s behalf.
-His mother – always theatrical and treating everything as thought it was a challenge that could be fixed with a little bit of “faffing” – she transformed the small apartment into one that would better suit a young female.
-Harry didn’t complain and nor did Hank, given they now had a huge television to connect the Playstation, Xbox and Switch to and Hank got his bed back.
+His mother – always theatrical and treating everything as though it was a challenge that could be fixed with a little bit of “faffing” – transformed the small apartment into one that would better suit a young female.
+Harry didn’t complain and nor did Hank, given that they now had a huge television to connect the PlayStation, Xbox and Switch to.
+There was also the matter that Hank got his bed back.

-Many months later, when it finally seemed like Harry had stopped thinking about Rebekah and had nearly run out of girls to sleep with in Sydney’s inner suburbs, Harry received an offer to transfer to his company’s London office.
+Many months later, when it finally seemed like Harry had stopped grieving over Rebekah and had nearly run out of girls to sleep with in Sydney’s inner suburbs, Harry received an offer to transfer to his company’s London office.
 Having apparently decided it would upset his parents enough to make it worthwhile, Harry accepted and then launched a campaign to enlist Hank as his travelling buddy.